 North side: Naphtali, Asher, Dan South side: Gad, Simeon, Reuben

-The tribe of Levi was divided into four groups, with their tents immediately adjacent to the Tabernacle.
-Descendants of Gershon (West), Merari (South) and Kohath (North).
-The tents of Moses and the priests were on the East side, closest to the Tabernacle Court entrance.
+The Tribe of Levi was divided into four groups, with their tents immediately adjacent to the Tabernacle.
+Descendants of Gershon (West), Merari (South), Kohath (North) and Aaron (East).
+The tents of Moses and the priests were closest to the Tabernacle Court entrance.

 Ezekiel 48:30-31 “These will be the exits of the city: Beginning on the north side, which is 4,500 cubits long, the gates of the city will be named after the tribes of Israel.